surajeetsen/100-days-of-code/100-days-of-algorithms/log.md

 # 100 Days Of Algorithms - Log

+## Day 3: January 15, 2017
+Worked on the Longest Increasing Subsequence problem to return the longest subsequence.

 ## Day 2: January 14, 2017
 Worked on the O(nLog n) solution of the Longest Increasing Subsequence problem.